aesteve/grooveex/README.md

 | `ctx++` | `ctx.next()` |
 | `ctx >> closure` | `{ res -> if (res.failed) { ctx.fail(res.cause()) } else { closure(res.result()) } }` |

+#### Notes

+NB : you already can call `ctx++` (without this lib) since the method on `RoutingContext` is already called `next()`

+NB : the last method is a very common pattern when you invoke an async method that takes an Handler<AsyncResult> as parameter.
+If it fails, you just want the context to fail, else, you'll need the result to do something with.

 #### Additional methods

 You'll find an `ensure` method within `RoutingContext` which is very useful for dealing with a common pattern in Vert.x.